Frequently Asked Questions

 Can I have a doula/birth photographer and/or family and friends at my birth?

 Yes!
 It is your birthday party, and it can have as many or as few people as you want.
 As long as you feel supported and relaxed, all is well.
-I love working with other members of the birth community and celebrating the joy of your birth.
+We love working with other members of the birth community and celebrating the joy of your birth.

 What if labor starts at night?